-First of all, Google Ads will record the conversion on the date of the ad impression or click, contrarily to many other platforms who attribute them to the date of the conversion.
+First of all, Google Ads will record the conversion on the date of the ad impression or click, contrary to many other platforms that attribute them to the date of the conversion.

 Let’s go into detail on the 3 common measurement differences between the 2 platforms.